 Project Ensemble covers the implementation of several financial products: Oracle Financials, Oracle Procurement, Oracle Planning and Budgeting and Fundriver will replace outdated financial systems across the institutions of GMHEC.
 The new systems will cover financial reporting, budgeting and monitoring, purchasing goods and services, and in the case of Fundriver, endowment management at Middlebury.
 The system will modernize delivery of reports and minimize the use of paper approvals.
 The improvements will enable the institutions to make better, informed, strategic decisions about financial resources.
-Implementation (with the help of implementation partner Hitachi Consulting) started April 2018.
-We expect to go-live in early March 2018.
+We will be going live in early March 2019.

 What has been done?